 Step 1: Did you actually find a bug, and is it new?Believe it or not, people often don't check on this.
 It's important to know if you're dealing with a known issue, a code problem, or something that really belongs in BYOND Help or in a specific game's forum.

 If you discovered something while working on your own code, there's a good chance the problem is in your code.
-The first thing you should do is do everything you can to resolve it in the Code Problems forum.
+The first thing you should do is do everything you can to resolve it in the Developer Help forum.
 Post relevant snippets of your code there, and work with the community to figure out if something incorrect is happening.
 Don't forget to check the reference, either; if it's an interface issue, check the skin reference too.
 What you're seeing could be intended behavior.

 If you ran across the issue in a game, be sure it actually isn't a bug in the game.
 BYOND bugs tend to stand out more because they usually appear in multiple games, not just one.
 A bug may also be in play if you see different behavior for the same game but in different BYOND versions.
 When in doubt, it doesn't hurt to ask around; try the game's forums.